lheverly/lheverly/README.md

 - 👋 Hi, I’m @lheverly
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning SQL, Python, Power BI, and how to build a website
-- 💞️ I’m looking to collaborate with anyone interested in data
+- 💞️ I’m looking to work as a data analyst
 - 📫 How to reach me: lucasheverly9@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I graduated from UCSB with a degree in Economics!